The nimbleMacros package has two goals:

 ## }

-Suppose you wanted to create a macro called MYDIST
+Suppose you wanted to create a macro called MYDIST,

 which creates a normal distribution with mean 0 and provided standard